europeana/REPOX/README.md

     Repox uses swagger 2.0 for documenting the REST API of `repox-server-rest-jersey`.
     This profile is bound to the `generate-resources`.
     &nbsp;&nbsp;&nbsp;&nbsp; `generate-resources -Pgenerate-doc`
     It uses Server integration that dynamically provides JSON at runtime.
-If in any case the json needs to be generated in files, this profile can be used to generated them and the applicable url and document locations can be editted in the `pom.xml` of the module.
+If in any case the json needs to be generated in files, this profile can be used to generate them and the applicable
+    url and document locations can be editted in the `pom.xml` of the module.

-Something to mention is that the application will read the `configuration.properties` file that is located in the configurations directory(if it exists) and will ignore the `configuration.properties` located in the WEB-INF/classes directory.
+Something to mention is that the application will read the `configuration.properties` file that is located in the configurations directory(if it exists) and will ignore the `configuration.properties` located in the `WEB-INF/classes` directory.

 For development builds the permutations have been reduced in the file `/repox-gui/src/main/java/harvesterUI/HarvesterUI.gwt.xml`.
-For other configuration needed, this file needs to be editted.
+For other configuration needs, this file needs to be edited.

 ###Deploying Repox###
 - - -
-For Repox deployment there is a need of a PostgreSQL or MySQL database server and a servlet container as tomcat.
+For Repox deployment there is a need of a MySQL or PostgreSQL database server and a servlet container as tomcat.
 Tested versions are:
 &nbsp;&nbsp;&nbsp;&nbsp; <b>MySQL</b> 5.5.40, 5.6.20
 &nbsp;&nbsp;&nbsp;&nbsp; <b>PostgreSQL</b> 9.1.14, 9.3.5
 &nbsp;&nbsp;&nbsp;&nbsp; <b>Tomcat</b> 6.0.41, 7.0.55, 8.0.12

-Additionally a database schema with a username with password that can access and modidy it, is needed in the SQL server.
+Additionally a database schema with a username and password that can access and modify it, is needed in the SQL server.
 These information must be added in the `configuration.properties` file mentioned above.

 After the above software is configured the .war file, created by building the <b>repox-system</b> and located under `/repox-gui/target`, can be moved in the `webapps` directory of tomcat.